BieningMike/BieningMike/README.md

 - 👋 Hi, I’m @BieningMike
 - 👀 I’m interested in ...
-IT Management and Cybersecurity.
+IT Management & Cybersecurity
 - 🌱 I’m currently learning ...
 Python, Cloud Networking, Networking Fundamentals, and Cybersecurity.
 - 📫 How to reach me ...